Intensive Therapy - Getting Started

 How Much Do Intensive Therapy Sessions Cost?

 The cost for intensives is no higher than traditional therapy.
 The hourly cost is $200, with an option to spread the payments out over a traditional two-three month period, while the treatment itself is concentrated and focused into one day.
-The cost for an intensive is $1600.
-In order to confirm your session with CloserCouples, ½ payment, $800, must be made in advance.
-The remaining $800 can be paid at the time of your session or later if we have a signed payment plan agreement.
+In order to confirm your session with CloserCouples, ½ payment must be made in advance.
+The remaining balance can be paid at the time of your session or later if we have a signed payment plan agreement.
 Intensives cancelled with at least one week’s notice will receive a full refund, minus a $150 administrative fee.
 No refunds can be given when cancellations occur with less than one week’s notice.

 How Do We Get Started?

-If this model is feasible for you, please reply here, copying your partner, and include Intensive Request in the subject line of your email.
-This will prompt me to send a welcome letter, a Relationship Assessment from The Gottman Institute, and a quick survey to assess commitment.
-If you and your partner meet criteria, she will offer scheduling options for you.
-For now these are limited to Sundays and Wednesdays for the One Day Intensive Options.
-They are 8 clinical hours, with specific times TBD (typically 9am-6pm, but this timing is somewhat flexible).
+If this model is feasible for you, please reply here.
+If you and your partner meet criteria, Suzanne will offer scheduling options for you.
+They are 6.5 to 8 clinical hours, with specific times TBD (typically 9am-6pm, but this timing is somewhat flexible).